maarutan/keycalm.nvim/README.md

 ![KeyCalm Demo](./.github/keycalm.gif)

 **KeyCalm.nvim** is a Neovim plugin designed to help you manage frequent keypresses.
-If you press certain keys too quickly, it gently reminds you to "calm down" with customizable notifications.
+If you press certain keys too quickly, it gently reminds you to "calm down" with customizable notifications and behavior.

 ---

 ## Features

 - **Monitor keypresses**: Track specific keys to detect frequent usage.
-- **Custom notifications**: Fully configurable messages and icons.
+- **Custom notifications**: Fully configurable messages, icons, and padding for a personalized experience.
-- **Smart delay reset**: Automatically resets counters after a customizable delay.
+- **Smart delay and timeout**: Automatically resets counters after a customizable timeout and temporarily blocks keys after excessive use.
+- **Ignored filetypes**: Avoid monitoring in specific filetypes like `help`, `Telescope`, and others.
-- **Skip functionality**: Quickly bypass delays with a shortcut key.
+- **Reset functionality**: Quickly reset all counts and delays with a customizable shortcut key.
 - **Lightweight and fast**: Minimal impact on your Neovim setup.

 ---